Pick the Right Translation Studies

 Formal and college-grade diplomas are usually prerequisites for all Spanish translator education.
-Anything less than that will not give you the language skills necessary to professionally produce a translation.
+Anything less than that will not give you the language skills necessary to produce a translation professionally.
 Many translators will pursue a language college degree.
 Others will start their studies in a specific knowledge field such as engineering, marketing or medicine without thinking about translations.
 Later on, they will discover the pleasure of translating and will then pursue the skills to convert their trades in a translation living.

-After a period of time that will vary from one year to three years, you will have a few clients that will be able to generate a considerable income for you.
-It is when you will feel like a "professional translator" able to make a live from this work.
+After a period of time that will vary from one year to three years, you will have a few clients that will be able to generate considerable income for you.
+It is when you will feel like a “professional translator” able to make a live from this work.

 There are two different education paths a translator will follow, and we will discuss a little about each one of them along advantages and disadvantages:

-This is a sample Spanish translator education path for someone in scenario A:
+Sample Spanish translator education path for someone in scenario A: